Battle of Antietam: Mansfield and Sedgwick

 Hooker attempted to coordinate the assault, but a Confederate sharpshooter spotted the general and his white horse and shot Hooker through the foot.
 Command of his I Corps was assigned to Meade by Hooker.
 Ricketts had seniority over Meade, but McClellan backed Hooker's decision to place Meade in command of the corps.
 With Hooker removed from the field, there was no general left with the authority to coordinate the remaining troops on the field.

 In an effort to turn the Confederate left flank and relieve the pressure on Mansfield's men, Sumner's II Corps was ordered at 7:20 a.m. to send two divisions into battle.
-Sedgwick's division of 5,400 men was the first to ford the Antietam, and they entered the East Woods with the intention of turning left and forcing the Confederates south into the assault of Ambrose Burnside's IX Corps.
+Sedgwick's division of 5,400 men was the first to ford Antietam Creek, and they entered the East Woods with the intention of turning left and forcing the Confederates south into the assault of Ambrose Burnside's IX Corps.
 However, the plan went awry.
 They became separated from William H. French's division, and at 9 a.m.
 Sumner, who was accompanying the division, launched the attack with an unusual battle formation—the three brigades in three long lines, men side-by-side, with only 50 to 70 yd separating the lines.
 They were assaulted first by Confederate artillery and then from three sides by the divisions of Early, Walker, and McLaws, and in less than half an hour Sedgwick's men were forced to retreat in great disorder to their starting point with over 2,200 casualties, including Sedgwick himself, who was taken out of action for several months by a wound.
-Sumner has been condemned by most historians for his "reckless" attack, his lack of coordination with the I and XII Corps headquarters, losing control of French's division when he accompanied Sedgwick's, failing to perform adequate reconnaissance prior to launching his attack, and selecting the unusual battle formation that was so effectively flanked by the Confederate counterattack.
+Sumner has been condemned by most historians for his "reckless" attack, his lack of coordination with the I and XII Corps headquarters, losing control of French's division when he accompanied Sedgwick's, failing to perform adequate reconnaissance before launching his attack, and selecting the unusual battle formation that was so effectively flanked by the Confederate counterattack.
 Historian M. V. Armstrong's recent scholarship, however, has determined that Sumner did perform appropriate reconnaissance and his decision to attack where he did was justified by the information available to him.

 At around 9:45 a.m., Williams was tasked with reinforcing Sumner, and he sent two XII Corps regiments towards the Hagerstown Turnpike.
 The two regiments were confronted by the division of John G. Walker, newly arrived from the Confederate right.
 Walker's men repulsed the two Union regiments, and one of the Confederate brigades, commanded by Colonel Van H. Manning, attacked Greene's position near the Dunker Church around 10 a.m.
 After repulsing Manning's brigade, Greene's soldiers counterattacked into the West Woods.
 The fighting died down around the Dunker Church, and shifted towards Lee's center.
 The morning phase ended with casualties on both sides of almost 13,000, including two Union corps commanders.